cameronhunter/flight-orientation-app/README.md

-# flight-orientation-app
+# iOS7 parallax homescreen

-An HTML5, CSS3 and JS implementation of the iOS7 parallax wallpaper using [Twitter Flight](https://github.com/twitter/flight) and [flight-orientation](https://github.com/cameronhunter/flight-orientation).
+An HTML5, CSS3 and JS implementation of the iOS7 parallax homescreen using [Twitter Flight](https://github.com/twitter/flight) and [flight-orientation](https://github.com/cameronhunter/flight-orientation).

+The background image moves as you tilt and rotate your device.

+[Give the demo a try on your smartphone](http://cameronhunter.github.io/flight-orientation-app).
+Currently it's only been tested on Chrome for Android on a Galaxy Nexus.

 ![flight-orientation-app screenshot](https://dl.dropboxusercontent.com/u/161487/flight-orientation-app/screenshot.png)